 Equally Competitive Schools

 These schools have the same range of average SAT or ACT scores as Baylor University.
-If your SAT or ACT score are competitive for Baylor University, you'll be competitive for these schools also.
+If your SAT or ACT score are competitive, you'll be competitive for these schools also.

 | School | Location | SAT | ACT |